-"But after the last accident I could see that wheels were spinning on the road - it was skiddy - and there was definitely no friction at all."'No defects'
+"But after the last accident I could see that wheels were spinning on the road - it was skiddy - and there was definitely no friction at all."

 Mr Brine, who lives next door to Mr Cobbin, said "everyone thinks it's all speed but it's not".

 "It is an awkward bend and there is an awkward camber but there's enough signs saying slow down," he said.

 "The road surface is very smooth and quite slippery and I think that's why they lose control."

 A Somerset County Council spokesman said the authority was aware of only two reports of road traffic collisions on Monday.

 "The road was resurfaced about three years ago," he said.